Author’s Note #1: Who this book is for

 This book is for the evolutionary leader who knows that business as usual is broken and that they have a bigger role to play in the world.
 If you know that chaos of climate change, inequality and polarization and the knowledge that Black people are regularly murdered by police during traffic stops, mean that something new must happen, both inside of you and the world, you're in the right place.

 As such, this book is a bridge.
 It spans two worlds, one that is oppressive, exploitative and violent, where wealth, power and freedom are concentrated in the hands of the few, to a world that is purposeful, connected, just, creative, peaceful and prosperous.
-If recent events in our nation have made you more curious about who you are in the face of this chaos and the great chasm between it a flourishing future, you'll be well-served by this book.
-This book for leaders who want to sleep well at night, who want to be proud of how they are showing up.
+If recent events in our nation have made you more curious about who you are in the face of this chaos and the great chasm between it and a flourishing future, you are in the right place.
+This book for leaders who want to sleep well at night, who want to be proud of how they are showing up newly to remake the world.

 Author's Note #2: Why I wrote this book